gethop-dev/hop-documentation/docs/source/get-started/aws-run-project/main.rst

 --------------------------------------

-The first push to the repository won't trigger the pipeline, so you will have to make a second commit to procede.
+The first push to the repository won't trigger the pipeline, so you will have to make a second commit to proceed.

 Open the ``app/src/hop-tutorial/client/landing.cljs`` namespace using your favorite IDE and edit the ``"Your application is up and running"`` message to ``"Your application is up and running in AWS"``.

-And commit and push the change to Github:
+Now commit and push the change to Github:

 .. code-block:: console